 Simple English definitions for legal terms

-Read a random definition: REV.
+Read a random definition: Court of the Lord High Admiral

 Supervisory control refers to the authority of a higher court to oversee and regulate the actions of a lower court.
 This includes preventing the lower court from acting outside of its jurisdiction and reversing any unlawful actions.
 In some cases, a higher court may issue a writ of mandamus, which is a legal order that compels a lower court or government official to perform their duties correctly.
 There are two types of mandamus: alternative mandamus, which gives the defendant a chance to comply or explain their actions, and peremptory mandamus, which is an absolute command to perform the required action.